Our Blue-Green Deploy Corrupted 3,200 Records in 11 Minutes

 -- completed | 112

-The secondary cause: our worker queue had retryLimit: 0 specifically because we were afraid of duplicate subscription processing.
-Reasonable protection.
-But it meant that any transient error during a deploy window was permanently fatal — with no alerting.
+The secondary cause: the worker queue had retryLimit: 0 specifically because we were afraid of duplicate subscription processing.
+Reasonable protection, except it meant any transient error during a deploy window was permanently fatal with no alerting.

-We rebuilt our migration strategy around the Expand-Contract pattern (sometimes called Parallel Change).
-Every schema change now happens in three separate deploys:
+We rebuilt the migration strategy around the Expand-Contract pattern (sometimes called Parallel Change).
+Every schema change now happens in three separate deploys.

 EXPAND-CONTRACT MIGRATION PATTERN